 We pick our jobs for the wrong reasons and then we settle for them.
 We begin to accept that it’s not realistic to do something we truly love for a living.

 What do you think of that?
-Is that the story of your career or what you tell yourself?
+Is it a question you ask yourself?

 Clayton Christensen proposes you need to ask yourself these three questions to guide career and major life decisions: